 - Stop smoking or don't throw your butts on the ground.
 Cigarette butts are not biodegradable and contain extremely toxic soluble chemicals.
 One butt thrown on the ground can remain for up to 25 years, leaking chemicals like arsenic, ammonia, acetone, benzene, cadmium, formaldehyde, lead, and toluene into the environment.

-- Drive an electric or hybrid car or at least one that uses unleaded gasoline.
+- Drive an electric or hybrid car, or at least choose one that uses unleaded gasoline.

 - Keep your car in good running condition to avoid emissions.